Lifting homotopy T-algebra maps to strict maps: Homotopy theory of T -algebras

 \begin{prop} Let $\cT$ be a graded theory and $X$ a model in $\sSet$ for this theory.
-Then there is an $S$-graded theory whose models in $\sSet$, which we will denote by $A$, is equivalent to the category of abelian group objects in $B$, the the category of ($\cT$-models in $\sSet$) over $X$ (which is also an $S$-graded theory).
+Let $B$ be the category of $\cT$-models over $X$ in $\sSet$.
+Then there is an $S$-graded theory whose models in $\sSet$, which we will denote by $A$, is equivalent to the category of abelian group objects in $B$.